ignasipuch/pelevs/README.md

 #### 1.1.
 Ligprep

-Generation of tautomers and isomers as well as protonation of the inhibitor ligands in selected pH +- pH_tolerance.
+Generation of tautomers and isomers as well as protonation and 3D conformation of the inhibitor ligands in selected pH +- pH_tolerance.

 ---

 ### 2. Docking

 Docking of the inhibitors to the target or rescoring docked poses.
+You will need a **grid** file for the Glide dockings.
+For the analysis you will need **experimental data** with which compare.

 **Modules:**
 1. dockingJob.py